OctopusDeploy/blog/blog/2019-05/octopus-jira-integration/index.md

 ![Octopus release details](octopus-release-details.png "width=500")

 Software usually runs through a CI/CD pipeline on it's way to production.
 Developers push code to source code repositories like GitHub, build servers, like Bamboo and TeamCity, build it, and Octopus deploys it.
-Traditionally, the linkages between each of those steps can be lost, but this is now a thing of the past.
+Traditionally, the linkages between each of those steps can be lost, but this is now possible.

 Using our Jira plugin and one of our build server plugins ([see below for links](/blog/2019-05/octopus-jira-integration/index.md#wrap-up)), it's now possible to see your Jira issues and build details directly in Octopus.
-This allows teams to see the build and requirements details (Jira issues) that contributed to a release giving end-to-end traceability from issue to deployment.
+This allows teams to see the Jira issues and build details that contributed to a release giving end-to-end traceability from issue to deployment.
 You can click through to Jira for more information.
 It can also help aid in finding the changes that introduce bugs into releases.

 ## Generate and share Release Notes automatically